MC-DeltaT/IncrementalBackup2/README.md

 Important files and directories:

-- `incremental_backup.py` - The command line script.
-- `incremental_backup/` - Library components.
+- `incremental_backup/` - The Python package.
   - `backup/` - High-level backup functionality.
   - `commands/` - Entrypoints for the command line commands (see also the _Usage_ section).
   - `meta/` - Functionality related to backup metadata and structure.
   - `utility/` - Miscellaneous helper functionality.
+  - `__main__.py` - Entrypoint for executing the package.
-  - `main.py` - Program entrypoint.
+  - `main.py` - Program entrypoints.
   - `restore.py` - Backup restoration functionality.
 - `test/` - Test code.
 Each directory/file corresponds to the module in `incremental_backup/` it tests.

-The `incremental_backup/` directory is a Python package which contains all application functionality and can be easily used in a library-like manner.
+The `incremental_backup` Python package contains all application functionality and can be easily used in a library-like manner.
+Additionally, this package doubles as the application entrypoint.

 ## Usage

+The Python package is executable via a command line interface.
-The command line interface of the application is a single Python script with multiple "commands" for different functionality.
+The interface uses multiple "commands" for different functionality.
-Usage of the application is as follows:
+Usage is as follows:

 ```
-python3 incremental_backup.py <command> <command_args>
+python3 -m incremental_backup <command> <command_args>
 ```

 (You may have to adjust the Python command based on your system configuration.)